LISE++

 1 or 2" for each fragment.
 If nothing appears after a calculation has been

-done, it means that the rate of this particulary nucleus is below the threshold
+done, it means that the rate of this particular nucleus is below the threshold

 (see also the "Options" menu).